-We were blown over by the Rosemary truffle fries; this dish was incidentally the first thing we tried here.
+We were blown over by the Rosemary truffle fries.
 Crispy potato fries, tossed in truffle oil and served with a topping of shredded parmesan and rosemary.
 We loved the fries so much that we kept them with us until the desserts arrived.
 Next on our table were the crispy duck rolls.
 The rolls were stuffed with pulled duck.
 What intrigued us here was how they attempted to do away with the characteristic ‘sweet' taste of the duck and gave it a slightly spicy spin.
 The appetiser was served with a chilli jam.
 Next in line were the chicken scallion dim sums.
 The pan-fried dim sums were moderately-sized and generously filled.
 Post the dim sums, we moved on to the spicy tuna sushi.
 They have to be some of the softest sushis we have ever tried!

 (Also Read: 4 Tips to Keep In Mind If You're Ordering Sushi for the First Time)